-herein may in whole or in part be subject to intellectual property rights.
+Telit reserves all rights to this document and the information contained herein.
+Products, names, logos and designs described herein may in whole or in part be subject to intellectual property rights.
 The information contained herein is provided "as is".
 No warranty of any kind, either express or implied, is made in relation to the accuracy, reliability, fitness for a particular purpose or content of this document.
 This document may be revised by Telit at any time.
 For most recent documents, please visit www.telit.com

-Copyright © 2021, Telit
+Copyright © 2022, Telit